alopezrivera/OneNoteExporter/README.md

 Some notes:

-* As expected, elaborate formatting doesn't survive export
+- *If you want markdown output compatible with VSCode and GitHub*, specify `markdown_github` in the [line 66](https://github.com/alopezrivera/one/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66) of your `config.ps1`

+    ```
+    $conversion = 'markdown_github-simple_tables-multiline_tables-grid_tables+pipe_tables'
+    ```
+* Formatting using different fonts and colors doesn't survive export, as could be expected
 * Underscored text is annotated as such in markdown, but does not render correctly (at least in VSCode)
 * Images resized within OneNote are rendered with size information when exporting to markdown.
 Be mindful of the markdown flavour you are using.
-Pandoc markdown (`markdown` in the [Pandoc call in your config.ps1](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66)) image size notation will not render properly in GitHub or other GitHub-flavoured markdown renderers such as the VSCode markdown preview window.
+Pandoc markdown (`markdown` in the [Pandoc call in your config.ps1](https://github.com/alopezrivera/one/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66)) image size notation will not render properly in GitHub or other GitHub-flavoured markdown renderers such as the VSCode markdown preview window.
-  * *If you want markdown output compatible with VSCode and GitHub*, specify `markdown_github` in the [line 66](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66) of your `config.ps1`

-    ```
-    $conversion = 'markdown_github-simple_tables-multiline_tables-grid_tables+pipe_tables'
-    ```

 * Unfortunately support for markdown lags behind that for Org Mode (eg: removal of empty list items).
-I haven't got the time to polish it, and neither the need.
-If you do please feel free to contribute!
+I haven't got the time to polish it any further unfortunately.
+If you do, please feel free to contribute!

 ## Supported Markups

-With support is meant that `owo` understands which file type you are trying to export your notes to: it will use this knowledge to appropriately name files and apply [default Markup Packs](#markup-packs) if `markupPack` is set to `''` in [line 74 of your config.ps1](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L74).
+With support is meant that `one` understands which file type you are trying to export your notes to: it will use this knowledge to appropriately name files and apply [default Markup Packs](#markup-packs) if `markupPack` is set to `''` in [line 74 of your config.ps1](https://github.com/alopezrivera/one/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L74).

-`owo` supports all (as of June 2022) Pandoc supported markups, as follows (from the [Pandoc manual](https://pandoc.org/MANUAL.html)),
+`one` supports all (as of June 2022) Pandoc supported markups, as follows (from the [Pandoc manual](https://pandoc.org/MANUAL.html)),

 - Emacs Org Mode
   - `org`